Research Behind Your Journey Together

-Elements of the YJT curriculum have been field tested with out-of-home caregivers, birth parents, young children, and professionals at Heartland for Children and other U.S. pilot sites.
+Elements of the YJT curriculum have been field tested with out-of-home caregivers, birth parents, young children, and professionals at various pilot sites.
 Preliminary quantitative outcome data have been collected from families involved in field testing throughout the development of the curriculum.
 Analyses of these preliminary data suggest that children with foster parents who received elements of the YJT curriculum show improvements in protective factor scores from pre- to post-test on the Devereux Early Childhood Assessments for Infants, Toddlers, and Preschoolers.

-The Devereux Center for Resilient Children was recently awarded funding by the Florida Institute for Child Welfare to study the efficacy and effectiveness of the YJT curriculum.
-The proposal was written in collaboration with Dr. Ana Leon of the University of Central Florida who will serve as one of the Principal investigators working alongside DCRC’s Research Associate Gabriel Smith, and Deborah Alleyne, primary author of the YJT Curriculum.
-The study uses a quasi-experimental, pretest-posttest design (nonequivalent control group design) to collect data from caregivers of children ages birth through five years who are referred by the Division of Children and Families to participating agencies.
-A number of Florida-based child welfare agencies will collaborate with us to collect data for this project.
+The Devereux Center for Resilient Children was awarded funding by the Florida Institute for Child Welfare to study the efficacy and effectiveness of the YJT curriculum.
+The study was written and conducted in collaboration with Dr. Ana Leon of the University of Central Florida.
+The one year study was designed to collect data from parents of children ages birth through five years who were referred to participating agencies for home based services by the Division of Children and Families.

 Your Journey Together is designed to be delivered with sensitivity to the prevalence of trauma in the lives of vulnerable children and families.
 The YJT curriculum was developed to reflect the six key principles of a trauma-informed approach promulgated by the Substance Abuse and Mental Health Services Administration (2014): safety; trustworthiness; peer support; collaboration; empowerment, and cultural, historical and gender issues.
 See this alignment tool for more information on how these principles are incorporated into the YJT curriculum.